10 Best Herbal Tinctures For Dry Hair

 When used as part of a holistic hair care regimen, Silybum marianum tinctures may offer a natural alternative for those seeking to improve the condition of their dry hair.

-For best results, it is recommended to dilute the tincture with a carrier oil or water before applying it to the scalp to minimize any risk of irritation.
+For best results, it is often recommended to dilute the tincture with a carrier oil before use to avoid potential skin sensitivity.

-However, it is important to consult with a healthcare professional before use, especially for those with sensitive skin or existing medical conditions.
+However, it is important to consult with a healthcare provider before starting any new herbal regimen, especially for those with existing medical conditions or on medication.